LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This software framework is intended to provide a user-oriented data acquisition and analysis environment.
 For this purpose, typical individual steps that occur in relation to these tasks are implemented:

-* Data acquisition - from hardware sensors or other data sources - see \ref{unified-sensor}
+* Data acquisition - from hardware sensors or other data sources - see chapter \ref{unified-sensor}
-* Storage - export of data in various open formats - see \ref{storage-and-datamanagement}
+* Storage - export of data in various open formats - see chapter \ref{storage-and-datamanagement}
-* Analysis - algorithms to analyse different data sets - see \ref{analysis}
+* Analysis - algorithms to analyse different data sets - see chapter \ref{analysis}

 All these steps are divided into different blocks with an editional functionality for users to add own modules.
 This concept is explained in the following chapter.